bartandrews/response_functions/README.rst

 Note that the ``FQHETorusFermions`` and ``FQHETorus`` command prefixes have been dropped, for brevity.

-The spectral functions are plotted in 5 steps:
+The spectral response functions are plotted in 5 steps:

 1) If applicable, a pseudopotential file needs to be generated to describe the interaction.
 For the V1 interaction, we use the file ``pseudopotentials_V1.dat``.
 For the Coulomb interaction, we can use the file ``pseudopotentials_CoulombPlane.dat``.
 For the Yukawa interaction (with lambda=1), we can use the file ``pseudopotentials_YukawaPlaneL1.dat``.
 These files are found in the directory ``pseudopotentials``.